 - Check and uncheck the Display box to clear all the checkmarks.

 - Check the boxes for the fields listed in the following table.
-For each field, click the value in the Field Alias column and type the new alias.
+For each field, click the value in the Field Alias column and replace it with the new alias as listed below:

 Field name New alias